tejaswigowda/game551-Fall2025/ASSIGNMENTS/A3/README.md

 ## Tasks

 Start with the last assignment deliverable and serve it over HTTPS from an EC2 server.
-See <https://github.com/tejaswigowda/game551-Fall2025/tree/main/basicServers/staticHosting> to run a static HTTPS server using Node.js/LetsEncrypt<https://letsencrypt.org/>.
+See <https://github.com/tejaswigowda/game551-Fall2025/tree/main/basicServers/staticHosting> to run a static HTTPS server using Node.js/Lets Encrypt (<https://letsencrypt.org/>).

 ## Submision